Ever wondered how your customer service quality compares to your competitors and industry-wide standards?

 No matter which approach you go for, customer service benchmarking isn’t about copycatting their every move.
 It’s about gleaning insights from their best practices, finding areas where you could improve, and setting goals that would help elevate customer satisfaction.

-You could make some progress, but without a benchmark, your customer service department is likely to hit a plateau much sooner.
-In reality:
+You could make some progress, but without a benchmark, your customer service department is likely to hit a plateau much sooner:

 If you’re serious about providing excellent service, check the numbers taken from the latest customer service benchmark report and compare them to yours.